Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Adjusted Gryban's U-M bonus value from 0 to 25 (most likely twisted with R-M, knight's armour bonus)
 - Adjusted Gryban's SP bonus value from 10 to 5 (knight's armour grants only 5)
 - Changed item name "NACRE CHAIN" to "PEARL CHAIN"
+- Fixed Whip parry penalty (change relative item data byte 0x11 from 01 to 02).
+It now correctly reduces parry by 10.
+- Fixed Banded Armour attack penalty (change relative item data byte 0x11 from 00 to 01).
+It now correctly reduces attack by 4.
+- Fixed Plate Armour attack penalty (change relative item data byte 0x11 from 00 to 01).
+It now correctly reduces attack by 6.
+- Fixed Knight's Armour attack penalty (change relative item data byte 0x11 from 00 to 01).
+It now correctly reduces attack by 8.
+- Fixed skill penalty code for items (now uses correct offset of 8 instead of 6)

 ## Version 1.10